haagahelia/osd/README.md

-# Orientation to Software Production
+# Orientation to Software Development